2021 ClubGRANTS are now OPEN and will close on 28 May 2021.

 To encourage and support the development of local community organisations, services and strategies which aim to meet the identified needs of the citizens of Ryde and the local area.

+Applications for 2021 round closes on 28 May 2021.
 Please read the ClubGRANTS Funding Guidelines.

 Should you have any questions about applying online, guidelines or the deadline, please contact Council on 9952 8222 or email CommGrants@ryde.nsw.gov.au and quote your application number.